 Issues and crisis management

-- To give participants informed insights into the basic elements and terms of the interrelated concepts on issues and crisis management as part of a corporate communication strategy (identity, image, reputation, issues, crisis, issues management, crisis management, stakeholder theory, public sphere).
+- To give participants informed insights into the basic elements and terms of the interrelated concepts on issues and crisis management as part of a strategic communication strategy (identity, image, reputation, issues, crisis, issues management, crisis management, stakeholder theory, public sphere).

 - To learn more about crisis communication theories, reputation and issues management, the role of activists, internet contagion theory, stakeholder theory, business ethics and CSR, and the role of culture.

-- To give insights into the overall issues and crisis management processes and structures in today’s companies, including challenges like the development of issues in Social Media.
+- To give insights into the overall issues and crisis management processes and structures in today’s companies, including challenges like the development of issues in social media.

 - To develop the ability to think critically and creatively about issues and crisis through collaborative working in small groups on selected case studies and through analyzing current PR issues.